Warren Harding (climber): Retirement, influence, legends, and anecdotes

 Lito Tejada-Flores, whose essay Games Climbers Play, was influential at the time of Harding's exploits, viewed Harding as 'outside' the game as it was played by most.
 Harding was rather 'inventing new ones' and 'from time to time, even a masterpiece.'
 That was how he described the 28-day Dawn Wall event: 'a great climb whose greatness is...in the experiential content of such extended life on a wall.'

 After the 1980s, Harding did very little climbing, retiring to the northern hills of the Sierra Nevada, going hot-air ballooning with his close friends Mary-Lou Long and Roger Derryberry, and continuing his love of cheap red wine.
 He died in 2002 of liver failure.

-Quotations

-Harding describes reaching the top of El Capitan:

-I suppose this article could be titled "The Conquest of El Capitan".
-However, as I hammered in the last bolt and staggered over the rim, it was not at all clear to me who was conqueror and who was conquered: I do recall that El Cap seemed to be in much better condition than I was.